 Kansai Gaidai University’s Asian Studies Program offers a wide range of courses.
 As a participant, you will be required to take a five-credit Spoken Japanese course.
 An optional three-credit course in Reading & Writing Japanese is available at all language levels.
 In addition to language classes, you may choose from a variety of undergraduate courses in Asian Studies (taught in English).

-Review Kansai Gaidai University’s website for more information regarding course offerings.
+Review Kansai Gaidai University’s website for more information regarding course offerings and course lists.

 General Education Information for UAlbany Students